2o4oo/mouse-measure/README.md

-# wheeler
+# Mouscale
-Use your 🖱️ as a 📏.
+Turns your ordinary mouse to a tape measure!